pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/accessibleAccordion/Accordion.md

 # Accessible Accordion

 This control allows you to render an accordion control.
-Is a Implementation based on React Accessible Accordion Control, that was customize UI to be more Fluent.
+It is an implementation based on React Accessible Accordion Control, that was customized to be more "Fluent".

 Here is an example of the control in action: